| | | | |

 It’s Not DNS (It’s MTU): Debugging Kubernetes Ingress

 This is Part 3 of the Rack2Cloud Diagnostic Series, where we debug the silent killers of Kubernetes reliability.
+If you haven’t read the strategic overview of how all four loops interact and cascade, start with The Rack2Cloud Method: A Strategic Guide to Kubernetes Day 2 Operations.

 The False Reality: Your pod is running, but the packet never gets there.

-You deploy your application.
+YouYou deploy your application.
 The pods are Running. kubectl port-forward works perfectly.
 You open the public URL, expecting success.

-The False Reality Stack (The “Bridge” Lie)
+The False Reality Stack: The “Bridge” Lie

 A technical diagram illustrating the 5-hop Kubernetes network path from Cloud Load Balancer to Pod, highlighting potential failure points like MTU.